 Conduct disorder is usually diagnosed in children and teenagers.
-It is characterized by extreme behaviours that occur for a 6 months or more.
-The behavioural issues interfere normal family life, and can be either disruptive, violent, or both.
+It’s characterized by extreme behaviours that occur for 6 months or more.
+The behavioural issues interfere with normal family life, and can be either disruptive, violent, or both.
 On top of the standard groups of symptoms, those with conduct disorder can have low self-worth, frequent temper tantrums, and may be at risk for future drug and alcohol abuse.

 The four main groups of symptoms that can indicate conduct disorder are:

-- Rule violating – purposefully ignoring societal behavioural rules, or acting-out that go far beyond the norm for the child’s age
+- Rule violation – purposefully ignoring societal behavioural rules or acting-out that goes far beyond what’s considered normal for the child’s age.

-- Use of aggression – using weapons, starting fights, cruelty to animals, bullying
+- Use of aggression – using weapons, starting fights, cruelty to animals, bullying, etc.

-- Deceitful acts – lying, shoplifting and/or breaking into vehicles
+- Deceitful acts – such as lying, shoplifting and/or breaking into vehicles, etc.

-There are treatment options available for Conduct Disorder however, an assessment must be done first in order to rule out any other potential causes.
-The trained counsellors at Insight Psychological can help!
-Contact one of our six Alberta locations to get help.
+There are treatment options available for conduct disorder, however, an assessment must be done first in order to rule out any other potential causes for the disturbing behaviour.
+Effective treatment methods for children who have conduct disorder include:

 - Solution focused therapy views people as inherently strong and resilient, and capable of creating change and discovering solutions to their everyday problems.